mmiddaugh/lighthouse-facilities/README.md

 Facilities collection occurs every 24 hours.
 This updates the local cache in `facilities-operational-db` with the most up-to-date data.
 * CDW, ATC, the Cemeteries XML, and the Website CSV are updated daily
 * Drive Time Bands are updated monthly
-* CMS data is updated on-demand via the Facilities API's `cms_overlay` endpoint
+* CMS data is updated on-demand by a data push triggered by the CMS platform

 ### CDW Data Source Details
 Within CDW, the following databases/tables are read during facility collection: